PQguanfang/ShopUI/README.md

 # ShopUI
-ShopUI is the first public, functioning ShopUI plugin, by QuiverlyRivalry, and @dapigguy (configuration)
+ShopUI is the first public, functioning ShopUI plugin, by BurritoMan46, and @dapigguy (configuration)

-This is my first UI, plugin, I hope you enjoy it!
+Enjoy :D

 ### Requirements
 This plugin requires EconomyAPI & FormsAPI.